0:35 – One thing that’s unique about Appreciative Inquiry vs other strengths-based approaches

 I can’t remember the origin of this distinction, but you’re having conversations with a view to actually learning something new, rather than having a conversation with somebody with a view of “Okay, I know what’s right.
 I know what’s best.
 I’m going to have this conversation with you to persuade you.”

-If you want to get started using Appreciative Inquiry confidently with teams and small groups, join the next Practical Appreciative Inquiry online facilitator training – it starts on 9th February 2020!
+If you want to get started using Appreciative Inquiry confidently with teams and small groups, join the next Practical Appreciative Inquiry online facilitator training

 (Thanks to Joe Dager of Business 901 for hosting the original video interview – I’ve tweaked the video slightly since then)